Tutoring: British and Irish secondary schools

 In British and Irish secondary schools, form tutors are given the responsibilities of a form or class of students in a particular year group (up to 30 students).
 They usually work in year teams headed by a year leader, year head, or guidance teacher.
 Form tutors will provide parents with most of the information about their child's progress and any problems they might be experiencing.

-In the United Kingdom and Ireland, private tutoring, outside school, is common for students who need extra support in one or more subjects, particularly leading up to exams.
-In Ireland this is known as grinds.
+In the United Kingdom and Ireland, private tutoring outside school is common for students who need extra support in one or more subjects, particularly leading up to exams.
+In Ireland this practice is known as grinds.

-In the British higher education system, a tutor is a general term for someone delivering tutorials, individually or in small groups.
-See tutorial system.

 Private tutoring in Asia

+Home tutoring in India is widely desirable as maximum parents believe that students academically perform better if they are mentored by a home tutor.

 A 2012 study by the Asian Development Bank and the Comparative Education Research Centre at the University of Hong Kong pointed out that private tutoring can dominate the lives of young people and their families, maintain and exacerbate social inequalities, divert needed household income into an unregulated industry, and create inefficiencies in education systems.
 It can also undermine official statements about fee-free education and create threats to social cohesion.

 In South Korea, nearly 90% of elementary students receive some form of shadow education, usually in cram schools termed Hagwon.
 In Hong Kong, about 85% of senior secondary students do so.
 60% of primary students in West Bengal, India, and 60% of secondary students in Kazakhstan receive private tutoring.

 Demand for tutoring in Asia is exploding; by comparison globally, shadow education is most extensive in Asia.
 This is partly due to the stratification of education systems, cultural factors, perceptions of shortcomings in regular school systems, and the combination of growing wealth and smaller family sizes.
 Therefore, the education sector has become a profitable industry which businesses have created different kinds of products and advertisement such as "the king/queen of tutorial", a usual advertisement tactic of Hong Kong tutorial centers that has spread to South Korea, Thailand, Sri Lanka, and India where tutors achieve "celebrity-like status".
 In some cases, successful Southeast Asian tutors will even embrace the title of "tutor".
 Online private tutor matching platforms and learning platform offering online learning materials are other product offerings.

 In Cambodia, most tutoring is provided by teachers, whereas in Hong Kong, it is provided by individuals, small companies or large companies.
 In Mongolia, most tutoring is labor-intensive, while entrepreneurs in South Korea make use of computers and other forms of technology.